2018 Chicago Bears season: Transactions

 During the preseason, the Bears signed former Oregon long snapper Tanner Carew and released Andrew Trumbetti on an injury settlement.
 Later in the month, Earl Watford was waived.

 On September 1, the team made extensive moves to whittle down its roster to 53 players, which included releasing the following players: Ayers, Bray, Carew, Davis, Edebali, Gentry, Grant, Mizzell, Nall, Dejon Allen, Abdullah Anderson, Jonathan Anderson, Rashard Fant, Bennie Fowler III, John Franklin III, Brandon Greene, Ro'Derrick Hoskins, John Jenkins, Garrett Johnson, Malachi Jones, Michael Joseph, Cre'Von LeBlanc, Matt McCants, Johnathon Mincy, Jordan Morgan, Elijah Norris, Nick Orr, Will Pericak, Colin Thompson, John Timu, Cavon Walker, Nick Williams, Ryan Winslow, and Josh Woods.

 Marlon Brown and tight end Adam Shaheen were placed on injured reserve on September 1 and 2, respectively.
 Brown suffered a concussion during the Chiefs game, while Shaheen sprained his right foot/ankle against the Broncos.
 Per the NFL's injured reserve rules, those on IR may return to playing after the first eight games of the regular season.

 On September 2, the Bears traded for decorated Oakland Raiders linebacker and 2016 Defensive Player of the Year Khalil Mack, who held out of training camp and other offseason activities due to a contract dispute.
-In acquiring Mack, the Bears sent first-round draft picks in 2019 (later used on running back Josh Jacobs) and 2020 (later used on cornerback Damon Arnette), a third-round pick in 2020, and a sixth-round pick in 2019 to Oakland; Chicago also acquired a 2020 second rounder and a conditional fifth rounder in the same draft.
+In acquiring Mack, the Bears sent first-round draft picks in 2019 (later used on running back Josh Jacobs) and 2020 (later used on cornerback Damon Arnette), a third-round pick in 2020 (later used on wide receiver Bryan Edwards), and a sixth-round pick in 2019 to Oakland; Chicago also acquired a 2020 second rounder (which was used to take Cole Kmet) and a conditional fifth rounder (eventually a seventh; which they took Arlington Hambright) in the same draft.
 It is the Bears' first trade involving sending two first rounders since they did so for quarterback Jay Cutler in 2009.
 Mack and the Bears later agreed to a six-year extension worth $141 million, including a guaranteed $90 million, making him the highest-paid defensive player in NFL history.
 During the day, center Hroniss Grasu was released and Nick Williams was re-signed.

 Following the moves, the practice squad was filled out with ten players: Allen, Anderson, Bray, Gentry, Joseph, Mincy, Mizzell, Nall, Woods, and offensive lineman James Stone.